 Step 1: Declutter Your Collection

 The first thing you need to do before you start organizing your food storage containers is to take it all out and assess what you have.
-Start matching your containers to its lids and if they don’t fit, get rid of it.
+Start matching your containers to their lids and if they don’t fit, get rid of them.
 Dispose of those containers that are broken and stained as well.

 Other things to consider when decluttering:

 - How much space do you have for storing food storage containers?

 - Do you prepare a week’s worth of meals beforehand?